Lipids

 The Lipid Programme includes all routinely monitored analytes for the screening, diagnosis and management of dyslipidaemias by the clinical laboratory, covering all the measured and calculated parameters.
 Forty frozen endogenous (single or pooled) human serum samples and eight fresh single donor samples are distributed annually.

-Reference target values using a CRML laboratory is provided for TC, TG, and HDL-C. A wide clinically relevant range is distributed, along with samples with high TG concentration to challenge the TC and LDL-C methods.
+Reference target values using a CRML laboratory is provided for TC, and HDL-C. A wide clinically relevant range is distributed, along with samples with high TG concentration to challenge the TC and LDL-C methods.

 The programme assesses both laboratory and method performance, including bias, within and between batch imprecision.
 Trueness is also assessed for a number of analytes using high metrological order Reference measurement systems.